 Muscle-building foods are important for anyone looking to increase muscle mass and strength.
-There are many different types of food that can be beneficial for this goal, so it is important to find the right ones for you.
-Muscle-building foods can be found in a variety of forms, but the most effective way to boost muscle growth is by including quality protein and healthy fats in your diet.
+Many different types of food can benefit this goal, so it is important to find the right ones for you.
+Muscle-building foods can be found in various forms, but the most effective way to boost muscle growth is by including quality protein and healthy fats in your diet.
 Muscle-building foods are essential to anyone looking to pack on muscle.
-They provide the nutrients and protein your muscles need to grow, and they help suppress the appetite so you’re less likely to overeat.
+They provide the nutrients and protein your muscles need to grow and help suppress the appetite, so you’re less likely to overeat.
 Be sure to ask your holistic doctor about the benefits of muscle-building foods that are good for you.

-Gaining muscle has as much to do with the type of food that you eat as the number of hours you spend in the gym.
-In fact, it’s the muscle-building food itself that is more responsible for building muscle than working out.
+Gaining muscle has as much to do with the type of food you eat as the number of hours you spend in the gym.
+It’s the muscle-building food itself that is more responsible for building muscle than working out.
 Proper exercises are still important, but muscle foods are vital.
 Below are the top 15 muscle-building foods recommended to build muscles.

 Top 17 Foods For Building Muscle